 It’s really important that you boat is outfitted with all the necessary safety gear.
 One of the biggest causes of boat accident injuries isn’t the accident itself.
 It’s the fact that many boat owners don’t have the necessary safety equipment on board.

-Make sure your boat is equipped with the following gear this summer:
+According to Florida boat safety requirements, make sure your boat is equipped with the following gear this summer:

 - Life jackets

 - Fire extinguisher

 If you don’t have these items in your boat, you need to get them.
 Do this before your first trip out.
 This way, you can prevent any unnecessary accidents or injuries.